ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-text-field.md

-# TableColumnTextField
+# TableColumnText

 ## Overview

-The `nimble-table-column-text-field` is a component that defines how to render a cell for that column in a `nimble-table` as text.
+The `nimble-table-column-text` is a component that defines how to render a cell for that column in a `nimble-table` as text.

 ### Background